 Coontail was the third-most frequently-encountered aquatic plant species in Mid Lake in 2020 with a littoral frequency of occurrence of 26% (Figure 3.4-4 and 3.4-5).
 As its name indicates, the shape of this plant resembles the tail of a racoon.
-Coontail possess whorls of leaves which fork into two to three segments. and provides ample surface area for the growth of periphyton and habitat for invertebrates.
-Unlike most of the submersed plants found in plant species in Mid Lake.
-Clockwise from upper left: fernleaf pondweed, forked duckweed, coontail, flat-stem pondweed, and common waterweed.
+Coontail possess whorls of leaves which fork into two to three segments, and provides ample surface area for the growth of periphyton habitat and for invertebrates.
+Unlike most of the submersed plants found

+Figure 3.4-5.
+Five most frequently encountered aquatic plant species in Mid Lake.
+Clockwise from upper left: fern-leaf pondweed, forked duckweed, coontail, flat-stem pondweed, and common waterweed.
 Photo credit Onterra.